Trying to stem refugee influx, Sweden asks: When is a child not a child?

 SWEDEN SHOCKED BY ASSAULTS

 The issue of refugee minors is especially sensitive in Sweden.
-Reports of assaults in overcrowded minors' centers - including a 22-year-old female Swedish employee of one center who was stabbed to death last week - have contributed to a sense authorities are overwhelmed.
+Reports of assaults in overcrowded minors' centres - including a 22-year-old female Swedish employee of one centre who was stabbed to death last week - have contributed to a sense authorities are overwhelmed.

 "The risk of disputes and discontent is obvious, and some small detail may trigger conflict," said Thomas Svensson, head of social affairs for the Emmaboda municipality in southeastern Sweden, where staff at a home for unaccompanied minors locked themselves in a room as 19 migrant youths rioted.